RebelAKL/Analysing-air-quality-using-various-ML-algorithms/README.md

    - Manual AQI calculation accommodates missing values by considering only available pollutants.
 3. **Prediction Consistency:**
    - Ensured correct scaling and feature alignment for reliable predictions.
+4. **Feature Importance and SHAP Analysis:**
+   - Provided detailed plots to visualize and interpret the influence of each feature on AQI prediction.

 ---